The Future of Heritage Travel: Why Your Journey Home is More Than Just a Trip

 2. The Willingness to Pay for a Real Solution (81.2% Validation)

 When we described a comprehensive platform for emotional preparation, cultural training, and AI support, an incredible 81.2% of respondents were willing to pay for it.
-Even more impressively, 37.6% were willing to pay $50 or more—a conversion rate that is 7-18 times higher than the typical SaaS industry average of 2-5%.
+Even more impressively, 37.6% were willing to pay $50 or more—a conversion rate that is 7 to 18 times higher than the typical SaaS industry average of 2-5%.
+The “Active Planners” are the most motivated, with 55.8% willing to pay $50 or more.
+This isn’t just validation; it’s a clear signal that the market is starved for a real solution and is willing to invest in it.

 3. The Desire for Ongoing Connection (81.2% Validation)

 The journey doesn’t end when the trip is over.
 81.2% of respondents said that an ongoing community connection would be valuable, with the highest need coming from those who have already returned (86.5%).
-This validates the importance of post-journey integration and building a lasting community.

 What This Means for the Future of Heritage Travel